Joh Bjelke-Petersen

 Sir Johannes Bjelke-Petersen (Note: Bjelke-Petersen himself pronounced his name /ˈdʒoʊ ˈbjɛlkə ˈpiːtərsən/, with the surname closer to its Danish roots.
-The Australian public, however, pronounced it /ˈbjɛlki/ or /biˈɛlki/.)
+The Australian public, however, pronounced it /ˈbjɛlki/ or /biˈɛlki/.
+Respelled for an Australian accent, he pronounced Bjelke as "BYEL-kuh", while the public often pronounced it as "BYEL-key" or "bee-EL-key".)
 (13 January 1911 – 23 April 2005) was an Australian politician and farmer who served as premier of Queensland from 1968 to 1987 as leader of the Queensland National Party (earlier known as the Country Party).
 He was renowned for his political longevity and the institutional corruption that pervaded his government.

 Bjelke-Petersen was born in New Zealand's North Island to Danish immigrant parents.
-His family moved back to Australia when he was a child and settled on farming property near Kingaroy, Queensland.
+His family moved to Australia when he was a child and settled on farming property near Kingaroy, Queensland.
 He left school at the age of 14 and went into farming.
 Bjelke-Petersen was elected to the Kingaroy Shire Council in 1946 and to the Queensland Legislative Assembly at the 1947 state election.
 He would serve in state parliament for over 40 years, holding the seats of Nanango (1947–1950) and Barambah (1950–1987).

 Bjelke-Petersen was appointed as a government minister in 1963 and succeeded as premier and Country Party leader in 1968 following the death of Jack Pizzey.
 He would lead the party to seven consecutive election victories, governing in coalition with the Liberal Party until 1983.
 His first three electoral victories saw his party benefit from a system of rural malapportionment later nicknamed the "Bjelkemander", which allowed him to remain premier despite frequently receiving a smaller number of votes than the state's two other major parties.
 The system earned Bjelke-Petersen the nickname "the Hillbilly Dictator".
 Regardless, he was a highly popular figure among conservative voters and over the course of his 19 years as premier he tripled the number of Country/National voters and doubled the party's percentage vote.
-After the Liberal Party pulled out of the Coalition government in 1983, Bjelke-Petersen reduced his former partners to a mere eight seats in an election held later that year.
+After the Liberal Party under then leader Terry White pulled out of the Coalition government in 1983, Bjelke-Petersen reduced his former partners to a mere eight seats in an election held later that year.
 In 1985 Bjelke-Petersen launched a campaign to move into federal politics to become prime minister, though the campaign was eventually aborted.